Here are the 7 simple steps in strategic planning process…

 That can be good stuff, but it’s usually bad stuff.

 So, in step one we get clear on the problems, challenges and future dangers facing your business.
+And your planning team gets clear on your organization’s core value and core competencies.
+These play a major role in determining your strategic objectives.
 Then we narrow them down to those that will create the most impact.

 While problems and challenges drive the need for strategic thinking, it is vision that drives the rest of the strategy process.

-Nothing happens until you have a vision.
+Nothing happens until you have a vision and are clear on your strategic objectives.
 The more clear and compelling your vision, the more powerful and imaginative your strategy will be.

-The vision you craft in this step will act as the “North Star” to the rest of your strategic planning process.
+The vision you craft in this step will act as the “North Star” to the rest of your strategic plan.

-Your vision should include tangible targets like revenue goals, market share goals, etc.; as well as intangibles like values, culture, and purpose.
+Your vision should include tangible targets like revenue goals, market share goals, etc.; as well as intangibles like your mission statement, core values, culture, and purpose.
+Your vision is your end strategic position.

 To have a vision is to have obstacles.
 They appear the minute your vision is formed.